Hope is "In the Bag"

 The Sean M. Healey and AMG Center for ALS at Massachusetts General Hospital’s core goals are to boldly accelerate the development of effective treatments for ALS and provide access to the best treatments for all their patients.

 The Healey Center provides access to experimental therapies for many patients with ALS who might not be eligible for clinical trials, like my husband, Brian.
 The Healey Center Expanded Access Protocol (EAP) currently offers 9 investigational treatments and has nearly 100 patients enrolled at Mass General.
 They partner with pharmaceutical companies to provide the drugs; they rely on philanthropy to cover the costs of patient qualification, enrollment and coordination, along with the analysis of study results.
 The cost estimate to provide EAP to one person per year is $10,000.
+Our goal is to provide one drug for one patient.

 Hope is “In the Bag”.